Ayushijha112/festival-sales-analysis/README.md

 # festival-sales-analysis
+Project Learnings -
+performes data cleaning and manipulation. perform Exploratory data analysis using numpy,Pandas,Matplotlib,Seaborn libraries.
+Improved customer experience by identifying most potentioal customers across different states,occupation, gender,and age groups.
+Improved sales by identifying most selling product categories,and products , which can help to plan inventory and hence meet the demands.
-Firstly collect the data set of the festive to analyse that who purchase more etween man women we go through the dataset and clean the data by using dataframe info() which is function to print the required information of the data . then we remove the null column data and reprint the data with non null values. after that explore the data on the basis of Gender, age ,State,  marital Status, occupation and product category so that we conclude the analysis with the result  that is Married women  of age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.
+Conclusion- After analysing the data on the basis of Gender, age ,State,  marital Status, occupation and product category so that we conclude the analysis with the result  that is Married women  of age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.